team113sanger/sparki/README.md

 ### Running `SPARKI` with a Docker image

+After following the steps outlined in the section [Getting a Docker image](#getting-a-docker-image), you can interact with `SPARKI`'s CLI as follows:

 ```bash
 docker run --rm sparki:local -v path/to/dir:/opt/data/ Rscript -e "SPARKI::cli()" \
   --std-reports /opt/data/reports \